aav7fl/website/_posts/2023-10-13-tackle-tracking-water-usage.md

 2. Connect the wires from the water meter to the sensor ports on the OpenSprinkler controller
 3. Configure the sensor input on the OpenSprinkler dashboard

-Now OpenSprinkler can track water consumption.
+Now OpenSprinkler can track water usage.
 But how do I get the data in OpenSprinkler over to Home Assistant?

 Simple.
 By using the [hass-opensprinkler](https://github.com/vinteo/hass-opensprinkler) integration.
 This integration exposes entities, controls, and data over to Home Assistant.

-When I first started using this integration, the water consumption entity was a bit flaky (I don't even remember if it worked until later updates).
-Since the consumption entity wasn't working, I had to figure out a different way to calculate my consumption.
+When I first started using this integration, I don't believe there was an entity to show water consumption via the integration I was using (I think this is still true?).
+Since there was no consumption entity, I had to figure out a different way to calculate my consumption.

 Luckily, the other exposed entities seemed to work without issue.
 As a rule of thumb, irrigation flow rates are generally constant and don't fluctuate too much.
 Since I have a reliable flow _rate_ coming from the controller, I can calculate the consumption by using a [Riemann sum](https://www.home-assistant.io/integrations/integration/) calculation of the current rate.
 This is basically plotting out a graph of the flow rate over time, and calculating the sum of all area under that line (e.g. a less precise integral).